sgoman/aoc2024/README.md

 3. **[Day 3: Mull It Over](day03.js)** A simple RegEx for part 1 and some additional clever splitting and joining for part 2
 4. **[Day 4: Ceres Search](day04.js)** Find 'XMAS' on a grid in all 8 directions.
 Then find 'MAS' in the shape of an X.
 5. **[Day 5: Print Queue](day05.js)** Find updates that are in the correct order for part 1, reorder the updates that are not for part 2
+6. **[Day 6: Guard Gallivant](day06.js)** Navigate on a grid until you walk off for part 1, place obstacles that makes you loop for part 2